VietHoang1512/vietnamese-spell-correct-and-text-classify/README.md

- # Vietnamese spell correct and text classifier
+ # Vietnamese spell corrector and text classifier

  ## Demo
  You have to download the model and data for the classifier in [model](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder